davidchalifoux/kaput-cli/README.md

   FOLDERID  (ID of folder to display files in.)

 OPTIONS
-  --all            (all files of the user will be returned) --filter=filter  (filter property by partial string matching, ex: name=foo) --json           (output data as pure JSON instead of in a table) --limit=limit    (number of items to return, if -1 is used, all files will be retreived recursively.
-Default is 1000.)
+  --all                      (all files of the user will be returned) --contentType=contentType  (query Put for the specified content type) --json                     (output data as pure JSON instead of in a table)

-  --sort=sort
+  --limit=limit              (number of items to return, if -1 is used, all files will be retreived recursively.
+Default
+                             is 1000.)

+  --sort=sort                (Property to sort by.
+Properties available: NAME_ASC, NAME_DESC, SIZE_ASC, SIZE_DESC,
+                             DATE_ASC, DATE_DESC, MODIFIED_ASC, MODIFIED_DESC)

 DESCRIPTION
   ...